cscott/SevenSegmentInputModule/README.md

 forums](https://community.frame.work/t/showcase-7-segment-display-input-module/53807).

 ## License
 Input Modules © 2023 by Framework Computer Inc is licensed under CC BY 4.0.
-To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/

 This seven segment display input module is © 2024 by
 C. Scott Ananian and is also licensed under CC BY 4.0.